dolfies/discord.py-self/docs/api.rst

     .. attribute:: invited

-        Represents an invited member.
+        Represents an invited user.

     .. attribute:: accepted

-        Represents a member currently in the team.
+        Represents a user that has accepted the given invite.

 .. class:: ApplicationType